sourcegraph-community/sg-can-do-that-notebook/Sourcegraph_can_do_that_.snb.md

 # Sourcegraph can do that?!

 All the best things about Sourcegraph that nobody ever bothered to tell you.
+[Make a PR](https://github.com/sourcegraph-community/sg-can-do-that-notebook) to add yours!

 Inspired by [VS Code Can Do That?!](https://vscodecandothat.com/)